cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/setup.md

 ISPW_Src_Level | "${ISPW_Src_Level}" | The ISPW_Src_Level parameter from the pipeline configuration above
 ISPW_Owner | "${ISPW_Owner}" | The ISPW_Owner parameter from the pipeline configuration above

-The second set of parameters is installation specific and reference tokens and other IDs that have been defined during the configuration phase.
-To determine the appropriate values to use refer to the [description of the pipeline parameters](./parameters.md).
+The second set of parameters is installation specific and references tokens and other IDs that have been defined during the configuration phase.
+To determine the appropriate values to use, refer to the [description of the pipeline parameters](./parameters.md).

 Usually, these parameters will be installation specific rather than pipeline job or execution specific.
-Future versions of the example will take care of this, and move these parameters to configuration files.
+Future versions of the example will take care of this and move these parameters to configuration files.

 Key  |  Description
 ----- | -----------